Mapmaking 101 – Secret Passages and Caves, Part 2

 The original article can be found here

-An interesting part of making secret passages is the art of
+An interesting part of making secret passages is the art of creating an entrance

 The simplest way to hide the secret passage is to just let it be part of the surrounding landscape.
 This will make the entrance virtually invisible.